stardoxx/365-days-of-code/README.md

 # Note

 Fell free to add links to resourses that you find intresting so that others might benifit from it too.
+Thanks !